 - active human model

 - Aerospace Engineering

 FingerprintDive into the research topics of 'Occupant Pre-Crash Kinematics in Rotated Seat Arrangements'.
 Together they form a unique fingerprint.

 - 1 Article

-Improving Correlation Accuracy of Crashworthiness Applications by Combining the CORA and MADM MethodsBastien, C., Diederich, A., Christensen, J. & Ghaleb, S., 9 Nov 2021, (Accepted/In press) In: Proceedings of the Institution of Mechanical Engineers, Part D: Journal of Automobile Engineering.
+Improving Correlation Accuracy of Crashworthiness Applications by Combining the CORA and MADM MethodsBastien, C., Diederich, A., Christensen, J. & Ghaleb, S., 30 Dec 2021, (E-pub ahead of print) In: Proceedings of the Institution of Mechanical Engineers, Part D: Journal of Automobile Engineering.
 (In-press), p.
 (In-press)

 Research output: Contribution to journal › Article › peer-reviewOpen AccessFile27 Downloads (Pure)